m0cvo/MyPWA/README.md

 which can be accessed via the Nav Menu on the Index Page.
 This page then accesses two further components - Dialog.razor and HealthApp.razor.
 The Dialog app includes a button that both writes to the console (right click and <inspect>) and appends a message to the screen.
 The HealthApp is a BMI Calculator.

+This is a work in progress and so, therefore, there may be regular updates.

 Once compiled and published, this app can also be used offline as a PWA.

 Copyright (c) Nigel Booth 2023.